 Reports of Prohibited Conduct will be addressed promptly to end any discrimination, remedy its effects, and implement sanctions and remedies as appropriate to prevent it from recurring.
-Lynchburg College endeavors to resolve all reports of Prohibited Conduct within sixty days.
-However, a variety of circumstances may impact the timing of any investigation or resolution of Prohibited Conduct, and some of those circumstances are beyond the control of Lynchburg College.
+University of Lynchburg endeavors to resolve all reports of Prohibited Conduct within sixty days.
+However, a variety of circumstances may impact the timing of any investigation or resolution of Prohibited Conduct, and some of those circumstances are beyond the control of University of Lynchburg.
 Accordingly, reasonable delays or modifications of the procedural deadlines set forth in various provisions of this policy may be necessary to accommodate various

 factors and to fulfill the goals of this policy.
 The Title IX Coordinator will ensure that the Claimant and the Respondent are apprised of any reasonable delays in the timing of any investigation or proceedings.

 In some circumstances, law enforcement authorities may be conducting a parallel criminal investigation of alleged Prohibited Conduct.
-Lynchburg College may need to delay its own investigation to accommodate or coordinate with the evidence gathering stage of the criminal investigation, but it will not wait until the completion of the criminal investigation to resume its own investigation pursuant to this policy.
-Lynchburg College may also enter into and act pursuant to memoranda of understanding with appropriate law enforcement authorities to facilitate the sharing of evidence and/or to coordinate contemporaneous investigations.
+University of Lynchburg may need to delay its own investigation to accommodate or coordinate with the evidence gathering stage of the criminal investigation, but it will not wait until the completion of the criminal investigation to resume its own investigation pursuant to this policy.
+University of Lynchburg may also enter into and act pursuant to memoranda of understanding with appropriate law enforcement authorities to facilitate the sharing of evidence and/or to coordinate contemporaneous investigations.